Clay Sculpture "Lady Clove,"

 Ceramic Sculpture "Beowulf"

 A ceramic sculpture representing Beowulf, a character from an epic poem written in Old English, stands prominently at the entrance of my home.
 Beowulf is known for his extraordinary strength and noble spirit as he confronts malevolent creatures and bravely faces the shadows threatening our peace.
-This sculpture symbolizes bravery and unwavering courage and is dedicated to the quest to protect my sanctuary.
+This sculpture symbolizes bravery and unwavering courage and is dedicated to the quest to protect our sanctuary.

 The 3D sculpture is expertly crafted from high-fired stoneware clay and showcases hollow sections that are skillfully assembled using concrete filler and reinforcement bars.